-- Students in the District have access to healthy foods throughout the school day-both through reimbursable school meals and other foods available throughout the school campus-in accordance with Federal and state nutrition standards; - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors; - Students have opportunities to be physically active before, during, and after school; - Schools engage in nutrition and physical activity promotion and other activities that promote student wellness; - School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school; - The community is engaged in supporting the work of the District in creating continuity between school and other settings for students and staff to practice lifelong healthy habits; - The District establishes and maintains an infrastructure for management, oversight, implementation, communication about, and monitoring of the policy and its established goals and objectives; and - The District will coordinate the wellness policy with other aspects of school management, including the District's School Improvement Plan, when appropriate; - NOTE: Will also include any relevant data or statistics from state or local sources supporting the need for establishing and achieving the goals in this policy.
+- Students in the District have access to healthy foods throughout the school day-both through reimbursable school meals and other foods available throughout the school campus-in accordance with Federal and state nutrition standards; - Students receive quality nutrition education that helps them develop lifelong healthy eating behaviors; - Students have opportunities to be physically active before, during, and after school; - Schools engage in nutrition and physical activity promotion and other activities that promote student wellness; - School staff are encouraged and supported to practice healthy nutrition and physical activity behaviors in and out of school; - The community is engaged in supporting the work of the District in creating continuity between school and other settings for students and staff to practice lifelong healthy habits; - The District establishes and maintains an infrastructure for management, oversight, implementation, communication about, and monitoring of the policy and its established goals and objectives; and his policy applies to all students, staff, and schools in the District.

+The District will coordinate the wellness policy with other aspects of school management, including the District's School Improvement Plan, when appropriate;

+NOTE: Will also include any relevant data or statistics from state or local sources supporting the need for establishing and achieving the goals in this policy.